Find Grad Schools

 Master’s Degrees in Sports Communication

 There are 7 schools in the United States where you can get your master's degree in sports communication.
-This degree is more popular with male students, and about 41% of recent graduates were from an underrepresented racial-ethnic group.
-Also, 1.2% of sports communication graduates were international students.
+In recent years, the majority of the students getting degrees in this area were male, and 45 were from an underrepresented racial-ethnic group.
+Also, 3.1% of sports communication graduates were international students.

 Education Levels of Sports Communication Majors